anishrana2001/Openshift/RHCE/V-9.0/06-01 Role-from-galaxy.md

 - Download the file `https://github.com/anishrana2001/Openshift/raw/refs/heads/main/RHCE/V-9.0/phpinfo.tar.gz` and name it `phpinfo`

 ### Task 2.
 Create a playbook called `/home/student/ansible/ansible-galaxy-role1.yaml`
- 1. The playbook contains a play which run on `lab` host group and use the role `zabbix-anish`
+ 1. The playbook contains a play which run on `lab` host group and use the role `phpinfo`

    A PHP server (specifically a web server configured with a PHP interpreter) is used to execute server-side scripts for creating dynamic, data-driven, and interactive web applications.
 It processes PHP code on the server and sends the resulting HTML content to the client's web browse